spr-networks/turtles-midnightsunctf-2022-finals/README.md

 # About
-This was a wifi hacking challenge set up for midnight sun, which ran in August 22
+This was a wifi hacking challenge set up for midnight sun, which ran on-site during August 22 in Stockholm

 # How